WP Table Manager: Common Use

 To copy cells you can use CTRL+C / CTRL+V (or the apple stuff that does the same J) or you can also put your mouse on the bottom right corner of the cell and bring it into the direction you want.

-You have an option to undo the latest modification.
+You have an option to undo/redo the latest modification.

-WP Table Manager keeps a backup of the modification you’ve done and is able to restore it.
+WP Table Manager keeps a backup of the modification you’ve done with cells content edition and is able to restore it.

 4. Advanced content edition

 You can add HTML content with a WYSIWYG editor inside each cell.
-Select a cell, on the right part Format > HTML.
+Select a cell, on the toolbar click the < > icon.

 Now when you edit the cell, you’ll have HTML editor inside.
 Image and HTML are available.